Zoeyyep/newsvis20220909/README.md

 A video demonstration of the program may be found at: https://youtu.be/b3sXL92dE-U

-Note: Download all fiels in UI_final, then change the corresponding file path in the main code Mainnew.py to your own file path!
+Download all the attachments in UI_final, execute the main program Mainnew.py, and modify the file path name to run the program

 <!--
   <<< Author notes: Step 1 >>>